October 9, 2019

 “And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there.
 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.
 However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace.

 Do you remember when we first met Paul back at the public execution of Stephen?
 Remember, he was the one who was holding the coats of the executioners.
 He made a name for himself dragging “Followers of the Way” out of their homes and to their deaths.
 On horseback en route to Damascus, arrest warrants in hand, the Spirit of God accosted him with a bright light and he found himself in a confrontation with none other than Jesus himself.

-If there is a consistent message to Paul throughout the course of his ministry it is this one– how much he must suffer for my name.
+If there is a consistent message to Paul throughout the course of his ministry it is this one: how much he must suffer for Jesus’ name.

-That’s Paul’s secret– Love– not the soft, mushy, bland version of sentimentality we commonly associate with the word today.
-No, this is love in its purest and most holy form– the form of suffering.
-Paul offers a masterful illustration of what may be the most primary and compelling message of the Gospel of Jesus Christ: The way of Love is Suffering.
-Love Suffers, gladly, joyfully, willingly and unconditionally.
+That’s Paul’s secret—love.
+Not the soft, mushy, bland version of sentimentality we commonly associate with the word today.
+No, this is love in its purest and most holy form—the form of suffering.
+Paul offers a masterful illustration of what may be the most primary and compelling message of the gospel of Jesus Christ: The way of love is suffering.
+Love suffers, gladly, joyfully, willingly, and unconditionally.